AbdullRehman1/Freelancer/README.md

 *Pricing
 *Contact

-Used many built in Glyphicons For  Better User Friendly Experience
+Used many built in Glyphicons For Better User Friendly Experience Added Scrollspy for better interaction
+Added Some Jquery For smooth scrolling
+Added a Slideshow to Showcase Customer's Reviews